 In the first place, we definitely don’t recommend going into the test thinking “I can get x number of questions wrong and still get a perfect score!”
 In the second place, the best strategy is to try your best on every question.

 However.
-Let’s say as a matter of academic interest, you wanted to know how we came up with the above scenarios for how many questions you could miss on the ACT and still get a perfect score—not for your own personal use, mind you, but rather just out of curiosity.
-The answer’s actually pretty interesting.
+Let’s say as a matter of academic interest, you wanted to know how we came up with the above scenarios for how many questions you can miss on the ACT and still get a perfect score—not for your own personal use, mind you, but rather just out of curiosity.

 A perfect composite (overall) score on the ACT is 36.
 This 36 is the average of four subscores from the sections that make up the larger test: English, Math, Reading, and Science.